The Riemann-Hilbert mapping for $\mathfrak{sl}_2$ -systems over genus two curves: Second proof of Theorem

 \section{Second proof of Theorem \ref{t:localdiffeo}}

 Let $(X,A)\in\SYS^{irr}$.
-If $\text{Mon}$ is locally injective at $(X,A)$, then it is a non-constant holomorphic map between spaces of the same dimension, therefore open around $(X,A)$.
-This implies that it is a local biholomorphism.
+If $\text{Mon}$ is locally injective at $(X,A)$, then it is a non-constant holomorphic map between spaces of the same dimension, therefore open around $(X,A)$. { Local injectivity and openness imply that $\text{Mon}$ is a local biholomorphism.}

 We will use the correspondence between systems in $\SYS^{irr}$ with monodromy $\rho$ and embedded rational curves in $\mathcal{M}_{2,\rho}$ proved in Section \ref{s:rational curves correspond to systems} to see that the case where $\text{Mon}$ is not locally injective at $(X,A)$ cannot occur.